Elders for Sound Democracy – Civic Values and Culture

 Civic Heroes

 We research and recognize individuals or groups who have done something exceptional to advance democracy.
 We identify them from every walk of life—not just politics–and can be celebrities or ordinary folk.
 The heroes share a dedication to the values we promote in society and our collaborations with other groups.
-Look for short vignettes highlighting the heroes published monthly.
-To nominate a hero, contact Meg Newhouse
+See the vignettes of our Honorees.
+If you think you might be interested in working on this project, contact Meg Newhouse.

-We identify potential partnerships with other organizations promoting our vision and values to connect our efforts and magnify our impact.
-We share this information with ESD state teams and other EAN members seeking to engage with local groups working on voting rights and election integrity issues.
-Contact Linda Warner
+We identify information resources and partner with organizations that promote our vision and values to connect our efforts with others in the broader community.
+We share this information with state teams for Elders for Sound Democracy and other EAN members, providing opportunities to engage with local groups working on voting rights and election-integrity issues.
+See the Democracy Dialogues Recordings.

 Questions?